karan19100/CyberBullying-Detection-in-Hinglish-Languages-Using-Machine-Learning-/README.md

 ### problem statement ?

 - As an issue that poses an increased threat to the younger generation, cyberbullying requires critical monitoring on various social media platforms.
 The existing solutions are incapable to keep up with the escalation of online bullying.
 Text matching technique has been widely used in these solutions which does not provide accurate results.
-- Thus we want to develop a model that can detect o↵ensive or hateful words in English and Hinglish language.
+- Thus we want to develop a model that can detect offensive or hateful words in English and Hinglish language.
 We want our model to be highly accurate    and fast.
 This model can help detect Cyberbullying on various social media networking websites.

 ### Technologies Used :-